Serving

 NOTES:

-1. Malabar Spinach: (Mong Toi, Saan Choy) Weight is for leaves and tender tips after removing large stems, because steminess can vary, but around here it'll be about 14 ounces with stems.
+[Mong Toi, Saan Choy] Weight is for leaves and tender tips after removing large stems, because steminess can vary, but around here it'll be about 14 ounces with stems.
 For details see our Malabar Spinach page.

-3. Chili Serrano: Indian chilis are scarce even here in Los Angeles - most Indian groceries stock Serranos.
+Indian chilis are scarce even here in Los Angeles - most Indian groceries stock Serranos.
 These are hotter than most Indian chilis and around here they've become rather large, so I suggest just one - adjust as you desire.
-For details see our Chili Page.
+For details see our Indian Chilis.

-4. Chili, Red: Use small dried red chilis according to your best judgement.
-The common Japones will be quite mild, Arabols less so and Thai a bit spicy.
-For details see our Chili Page.
+Use small dried red chilis according to your best judgement.
+The common Japones will be fairly mild, Arabols less so and Thai a bit spicy.
+For details see our Chilis page.

 imp_mbardal1 111216 inet var - www.clovegarden.com